 Industrial hemp has many practical applications, including (but not limited to):

 Food & Beverages

-In the 1940s, Ford built a prototype of a car whose exterior was made with soy and hemp.
-In a widely-circulated photo, Henry Ford is seen hacking at the prototype with an ax to demonstrate hemp’s strength and the lack of any real damage to the car.
+In 1941, Ford built a prototype of a car whose exterior was made with hemp.
+Ford’s hemp car was even meant to run on a hemp/ethanol mix.
+In a widely-circulated photo, Henry Ford is seen hacking at the prototype with an ax to demonstrate the sheer strength of his hemp-infused body.
 While this plan was unsuccessful, hemp is now a regular part of car manufacturing in the 21st century.
 Star market holders, such as BMW, Audi, Porsche, and Volkswagen, all use hemp at their plants.

-In recent years, hemp has also been used in the creation of shower curtain liners, cases for C.D.s and DVDs, and other plastic knickknacks.
+In recent years, hemp has also been applied in the creation of shower curtain liners, cases for C.D.s and DVDs, and other plastic knickknacks.

 Hemp can be a reliable source of bio-fuel.
-When you process hemp oil, it can be easily converted into bio-diesel.
-Sometimes known as hempoline, bio-diesel from hemp can be extracted from stalks, seeds, and other leftover bits.
-And the process will only become more manageable as cellulosic ethanol technology advances, and more significant innovation is achieved.
-However, because the cultivation of hemp is still somewhat restricted in most countries, its use as bio-fuel is largely unexplored.
+When you process hemp oil, it can easily convert into bio-diesel.
+Sometimes known as hempoline, bio-diesel from hemp is extracted from stalks, seeds, and other leftover bits.
+The process of converting hemp to fuel will only become more manageable as cellulosic ethanol technology advances and more significant innovation is achieved.
+However, because the cultivation of hemp is still somewhat restricted in most countries, its use as bio-fuel remains largely unexplored.

 Soil and Water Purification

-Industrial hemp is often termed as a mop crop, meaning that it can be used to separate impurities from wastewater.
+Industrial hemp is often termed as a mop crop, meaning that it can help separate impurities from wastewater.
 It can also help eliminate high-levels of phosphorus from chicken litter and other chemicals.